ecoin-finance/ecoinwallet/README.md

 - [x] User-Friendly Interface: Easily manage your ECOIN tokens with an intuitive interface called **One UI** powered by **Samsung**.
 - [x] Real-Time Updates: Stay updated with real-time transaction notifications and balance updates.
 - [x] Best WalletConnect integration with smooth and reliable connectivity.
+- [x] Payment Requests: Send requests with personalized, friendly messages.

 ## Accomplishments:
 - [x] First in the world to implement hardware-level security.
 - [x] First in the world to use One UI design, powered by Samsung.
 - [x] First in the world to natively integrate ZetaChain cross-chain functionality.
+- [x] The world first and only Pi Wallet alternative.

 ## Cross-chain Between All Connected Chains
 This ECOIN Wallet integration empowers users to bridge tokens across major networks, including Bitcoin, BNB Chain, Ethereum, Polygon, Base, ZetaChain, and ZRC20 tokens.